mule-lint/mule-lint/README.md

 your systems would be a good thing.
 That is how this started.

-We need a way to check on what log categories we have, and how well our structured (or lack of following the structured format) was occuring across our entire code base.
+We need a way to check on what log categories we have, and how well our structured (or lack of following the structured format) was occurring across our entire code base.

 I would like different information about Mule code.